anvikav/Anvika_BlueStampPortfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Anvika V | Princeton Day School | Computer Engineering | Incoming Senior |

 Hello!
 My name is Anvika and I am a rising high school senior interested in computer engineering!
 This summer I developed an assistive smart jacket to help the visually impaired community.

-My journey with assistive technology started with developing an object detection system that offers users sensory feedback about their surroundings.
+My journey with assistive technology started by developing an object detection system that offers users sensory feedback about their surroundings.
 I have since turned that project into a jacket that discretely aids the user navigate a room.

 There are countless ways to expand on my work and if you find yourself exploring them, reach out to me at anvikavasireddy@gmail.com!

 <!--This smart jacket is equipped with an array of sensors that offer intuitive assistance.
 From built-in object detection to real-time text-to-speech conversion, it is designed to be multi-functional and offer discrete aid while navigating a space.-->